canopas/flutter-developer-roadmap-2023/README.md

   - Add a button to apply for leave.
 On tapping this button, the user should navigate back to the home screen.
 * Show the applied leave details on the home screen after the user submits the form.
   * The app should be responsive to different resolutions.
-* Utilize eye-catching images or placeholders for the UI content.
+* Use eye-catching images or placeholders for the UI content.
 * Here's [UI for reference](https://github.com/canopas/flutter-developer-roadmap-2023/files/11687291/leaveTracher_ui.zip).